Updated: 11/13/19 | November 13th, 2019

 A lot of older couples and individuals feel that round-the-world trips are for young people.
 What would you say to them?

 Don: Do it anyway while you still have the health and strength to do it.
 We’re more flashpackers than backpackers: we usually stay in three-star hotels because we can do that on our budget, and the rooms we rent must have Wi-Fi and an en-suite bathroom.

 Alison: I think there are a lot of myths about “old age” that people by into.
 I don’t understand the idea that adventure and a love of life are only for “the young.”
 We’ve met a full-of-life 92-year-old who learned to play the fiddle in his seventies and regularly jams with a group of buddies, a 78-year-old woman who says when she’s 80 she’ll be ready to sell her house and go traveling, and an eighty-something woman who was traveling alone in Myanmar.
 We love role models like this!

 Life’s what you make it, and you only get one chance to live this life.

 Do you stay in hostels?
 When you meet young backpackers on your trip, how do they react?
 I usually find that they tend to get excited about senior travelers.
 It’s a “cool” thing.

 Don: We haven’t stayed in many hostels for two main reasons: the first being because of my concerns about the security of our belongings, and the second being that we like the luxury of a private bathroom.
 That being said, the young backpackers we’ve met on the road have been very positive about us doing what we’re doing at our age.

 Did you have any fears about traveling before you started?

-Don: Alison has always been much more adventurous than me, so when we first began traveling I had a lot of fears about getting sick in Third World countries.
-Now that we’ve been traveling for almost two years a lot of those fears are gone because we’ve been sick and recovered without having to be sent back to Canada.
+Don: Alison has always been much more adventurous than me, so when we first began traveling I had a lot of fears about getting sick in less-developed countries.
+Now that we’ve been traveling for almost two years, a lot of those fears are gone because we’ve been sick and recovered without having to be sent back to Canada.